My Travels With Strange Men

 And like Laura, he keeps me grounded without ever trying to hold me down.

-MY TRAVELS WITH STRANGE MEN - Part V: Cabo With Joe Schultz
+MY TRAVELS WITH STRANGE MEN - Episode Five: Cabo With Joe Schultz

 Continuing the Strange Men series, I barely had time to come up for air after saying goodbye to Thomas Hawk in Los Angeles before I did something that, even by my standards, qualified as a slightly questionable idea.